yeganamuradli/COVID-19/csse_covid_19_data/README.md

 * Massachuetts: Providing data Monday-Friday.
 * Michigan: Providing data Mondays, Wednesdays, and Fridays (as of August 9, 2021). ~~Providing data Tuesdays and Fridays (as of 07/07/2021)~~.
 No case data provided for August 21.
 * Minnesota: Providing data Monday-Friday.
-* Mississippi: Providing data Monday-Friday.
+* Mississippi: Providing state level data Monday-Friday.
+County level data updated once per week (as of March 10, 2022).
 * Missouri: Providing data Monday-Friday (as of Feb 22, 2022).
 * Montana: Providing data Monday-Friday.
 * Nebraska: Providing state level data only Monday-Friday (in composite with CDC reporting).~~Providing data Monday-Friday (as of 9/25/2021).~~ ~~Providing data Wednedays only (as of 8/11/2021)~~